Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 This involves exposing the patient to their cues for substance abuse in a safe, controlled environment.

-By safely exposing someone to their triggers, it can allow them to process the resulting feelings.
+Triggers are naturally removed to prevent cravings and relapse, especially for people undergoing inpatient treatment.
+However, safely exposing someone to their triggers can allow them to process the resulting feelings.

-Activity scheduling means incorporating positive activities into your daily life.
+Activity scheduling involves incorporating positive activities into your daily life.
 Recovering alcoholics use it to avoid activities that trigger negative feelings.

 This teaches patients how to manage stressful situations that occur in their lives.
 These can include things such as chronic illness, relationships, work pressures, and major events.